Slow down, wake up your senses and connect deeply with nature.

 As a mindfulness teacher, I began leading regular mindful walks in nature.
 I was invited to run weekly ‘Noticing Nature’ Walks for Kent Wildlife Trust, which I did for a year - I was delighted to witness the significant benefits to the target audience of people with mental and social health issues.

-I felt drawn to deepening my experience as a guide further, so I took it to the next level by training with the Association of Nature and Forest Therapy (ANFT) - the ‘global leaders in nature and forest therapy’.
+I felt drawn to deepening my experience as a guide further, so I took it to the next level by training with the Association of Nature and Forest Therapy (ANFT) - the global leaders in nature and forest therapy.
 Having completed the ANFT intensive training programme, I studied for a further 6 months and competed my practicum in order to become a Certified Nature and Forest Therapy Guide.
-I am the only Certified Guide in Kent and one of just a handful in the UK - and even across the whole globe there are only several hundred Guides, so I am privileged to be a part of this community.
+I am one of only 2 Certified ANFT Guides in Kent - the other being my dear friend and Be Naturally business partner Julie Wraight.
+In fact there are only a handful of Certified ANFT Guides the UK - and only several hundred across the whole globe - so I am privileged to be a part of this community.